Sungai Besi–Ulu Klang Elevated Expressway: Tolls

 SUKE adopts an open toll system.

 Electronic Toll Collections (ETC)

 As part of an initiative to facilitate faster transactions at the Ampang, Bukit Teratai and Alam Damai Toll Plazas, all toll transactions at these three toll plazas on SUKE are conducted electronically via Touch 'n Go cards or SmartTAGs beginning 15 October 2022.

 Toll rates

-There are three toll plazas, one under construction, along SUKE, each charging the same rate.
+There are three toll plazas (Ampang, Bukit Teratai and Alam Damai) along SUKE, each charging the same rate.